sorelmitra/coding-dojo-spring-boot/README.md

 2. System testing.
 Used to check app functionality in a real environment.
 3. Stress testing.
 Used to check app behavior under stress conditions, including large data sets and concurrent access.

+## Deployment

+At a very basic level, the app is deployed using a Docker container.

 # TODOs